na-na-hi/renget/archive/AnimAnon-AnimDiff.md

 Validate Steps | WIP
 Train Whole Module (true/false) | train over the existing motion data or add yours on top on the dataset.

+###CLI Finetune
+another anon put together a configuration and findings using the CLI finetuning. you can find it [here](https://rentry.org/vpu8uh).

 ####Captions
 There are two ways to go about captioning: one is to interrogate images sampled and interrogated using WDTagger or BLIP then curate the captions .
 The other is to do the captions by hand.
 You'll notice in the test data the captions are all contained in one .txt file.